 The CSRC also maintains the California Real Time Network (CRTN), established in 2003 to (1) provide base station support for precise positioning (e.g., RTK surveys) and spatial referencing, (2)

 support research into earthquake early warning and response systems.
 CRTN rebroadcasts real-time data streams from multiple servers to registered users.

-CSRC is located at the Cecil H. and Ida M. Green Institute of Geophysics and Planetary Physics (IGPP)
+The CSRC is operated by the Scripps Orbit and Permanent Array Center (SOPAC) located at the Cecil H. and Ida M. Green Institute of Geophysics and Planetary Physics (IGPP) at Scripps Institution of